adrianhoehne/Sf2_Batch_Recording/README.md

 14 sec sample + 1 sec script x 127 samples / 60 sec = 32 Minutes

 Test it first, with one or two notes.

+You will be asked at start and before conversation for:

+Velocity
+First Note
+Last Note
+Sample length
+Gain
+Debugmode to hear the sound past conversation

+I tested it with note 60.
+But you can choose whatever you want.